-- 1. One complete circuit of the measured and marked track.
+1. One complete circuit of the measured and marked track.
 In relay skating, a complete circuit is considered to be from pylon 4 to pylon 4.
-(The lap is considered complete when the skater enters the relay zone.) - 2.
-The count of the lap being skated.
+(The lap is considered complete when the skater enters the relay zone.)

+2. The count of the lap being skated.

-lap counter - A series of cards or an electronic device used to indicate or announce the number of laps remaining to be skated.
+Lap counter: A series of cards or an electronic device used to indicate or announce the number of laps remaining to be skated.

-lapped skater - A skater who has been overtaken by the leader or leaders of the race and allowed to continue by the referee.
+Lapped skater: A skater who has been overtaken by the leader or leaders of the race and allowed to continue by the Chief Judge.
 The overtaken skater being at least one lap behind and may be in position to place.

-leaving the gate area - In relays, a contestant is considered to have left the gate area when he or she has all the wheels of both skates outside of the designated gate area.
+Leaving the gate area: In relays, a skater is considered to have left the gate area when he has all the wheels of both skates outside of the designated gate area.